TomasBoda/agent-lang/thesis.md

   // more token types ...
 }
 ```
-The lexer itself traverses through the array of symbols and checks their value, based on which it decides which token to generate.
+The `tokenize()` method traverses the array of symbols and checks their value, based on which it decides which token to generate.
 ```ts
 public tokenize(): Token[] {
   this.clearTokens();